Marco Salvatore NobileUniversità Ca' Foscari Venezia | UNIVE · Department of Environmental Sciences, Informatics and Statistics

 Introduction

-I am Assistant Professor in Artificial Intelligence and Data Analytics at TU/e.
-My research focuses on the development of novel Computational Intelligence methods (evolutionary computation, swarm intelligence, fuzzy logic, machine learning) applied to complex problems in computational and systems biology.
-Due to the massive computational requirements of such methods, I also constantly work on the acceleration of my algorithms using high performance architectures, mainly relying on the GPGPU computing paradigm to leverage the huge parallel computational power of modern video cards.
+Associate Professor of Computer Science with the Ca' Foscari University of Venice (Italy).
+My research focuses on the development of novel Computational Intelligence methods (evolutionary computation, swarm intelligence, fuzzy logic, neural networks) applied to complex problems in computational and systems biology.
+Due to the massive computational requirements of such methods, I also work on the acceleration of algorithms by means of high performance architectures, GPUs in particular.

 Additional affiliations